lrkculagbang-blip/MO-IT101-Group27/README.md

 -Fernalyn Bernardo
 -Kenneth Culagbang

-Each member contributed to different parts of the system such as coding, testing, and debugging.
+Each member contributed to different parts of the system.

 ### Classes and Their Purpose: